What Just Happened?

 Just because you have an original creditor case doesn’t mean that you are going to lose.
 There are several factors that are in play in these cases.
 Which court is the lawsuit filed in?
 Which judge is involved?
 Which county is the lawsuit filed in?
 Which attorney/law firm is representing the creditor?
 All of these factors make a big difference as to how you should proceed.
 There are a few law firms that we beat every time, no matter the creditor.
 There are certain counties that are “consumer friendly” (counties where the judges really hold the collectors to the letter of the law).
 The point here is that original creditor cases take a lot of thought and perspective and experience to handle.
 We have the experience, we certainly can help you.

-If you have been served with a credit card lawsuit, whether its an original creditor claim or a junk debt buyer claim, call our office for a free consult.
+If you have been served with a credit card lawsuit, whether it’s an original creditor claim or a junk debt buyer claim, call our office for a free consult.
 We’ve been there and done that…. we have the experience to guide you in this troubling time.
 We can help defend your case or we can arrange for a proper settlement, depending upon the circumstances that are unique to your case.
 The consult is free, and there is no obligation to hire us.
-Call today, 412-823-8003 or 1-888-536-6644.
+Call today, 412-348-8600.